 - Their profile doesn’t match their resume (honesty and/or attention-to-detail issues).

 Of the points above, the most important is your profile picture.
 It provides hiring managers (and potential customers) with their first impression of you.
 If you geek out on data, Yesware breaks this down in The 7 factors that increase the psychological impact of your LinkedIn profile photo.
 Data aside, a strong profile picture is the difference between “maybe I’ll give this person a call” and “I can’t wait to give this person” a call.

 Should you want more info, we go into detail in How social media can cost you a job.

 3. Do Your Homework.

 Few things look worse than not having the answer to a question that you should know the answer to.
-When it comes to interviewing, here’s a few you should be ready for.
+When it comes to interviewing, here are a few you should be ready for.

 - Can you succinctly explain to me what our company does?

 - What research did you do to prepare for this interview today?

 - Can you take me through your sales process?